Our Primary School Curriculum

 The DSM curriculum incorporates the compulsory aspects of the Victorian Curriculum and draws on its strengths of wide-ranging topics and the interconnectedness of content.
 While each subject is contained within a standalone framework, this framework emphasizes its content links to other subject areas, as well as the acquisition and transfer of skills across disciplines and levels.
 Complimenting this, DSM incorporates the curriculum of the German state of Thuringia.
 In the junior years, this broadly follows the Grundschullehrplan and in the middle years the Gemeinschaftsschullehrplan (Gesamtschule).
 This curriculum is based around a deep understanding of subject knowledge, as well as the methodological, personal and social competencies needed to achieve success in the study of each subject.
 Thus, the breadth of the Victorian Curriculum and the depth of the Thuringian Lehrplan are combined to create a rigorous program that encourages independent inquiry and cross-curricular understanding.

 In primary school, most subjects are compulsory.
-The subjects taught are: German, English, Mathematics, Integrated Studies/Sachunterricht (Science, Humanities and Social Sciences), Health and Physical Education (HPE), Art, Music and Class Council.
+The subjects taught are: German, English, Mathematics, Integrated Studies/Sachunterricht (Science, Humanities and Social Sciences), Health and Physical Education (HPE), Art, Music, Ethics and Class Council.
 From Year 5, students begin learning French.
-Students also participate in Ethics classes, unless they elect to participate in Religious Education instead.
 German, English and French are taught in their respective languages.
 Mathematics is taught in German until Year 3, after which it becomes taught in both languages.
 Integrated Studies (English) and Sachunterricht (German) are taught at all levels and cover different topics.
-Physical Education, Art and Music are generally taught in German at the junior years and then can be taught in either from the middle years.
+Physical Education, Art and Music are generally taught in German at the junior years and then can be taught in either language from the middle years.
 Below are sample timetables showing a typical day at different year levels.

 Please find below more details on each of the subjects taught: